-As part of our series How to Fully Fund Your PhD, here is a list of universities that fully fund PhD students with a mechanical engineering focus.
-PhDs in mechanical engineering can lead to a variety of exciting careers in academia, research, and engineering firms.
+As part of our series How to Fully Fund Your PhD, here is a list of universities that offer fully funded PhD programs in mechanical engineering.
+PhD in mechanical engineering can lead to a variety of exciting careers in academia, research, and engineering firms.

 The ProFellow database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

 (Boston, MA): The College of Engineering is committed to five full years of financial support for graduate students in the CoE PhD program who maintain Satisfactory Academic Progress.
 Entering Ph.D. students are fully funded in their first year.
 During the first year, incoming Ph.D. students have to pursue research and funding discussions with the research faculty.

 (Pittsburgh, PA): The majority of full-time Ph.D. students accepted through the standard application process receive fellowships that cover full tuition, the technology fee, and a stipend for living expenses for up to five years, as long as sufficient progress is made toward degree completion.
 These awards are sufficient to cover all expenses for the year (including summers).

 (New York, NY): At the time of admission to a terminal doctoral program, the Department of Mechanical Engineering guarantees a minimum of five years of financial support, contingent on maintaining Good Academic Standing within both the Department of Mechanical Engineering and the Graduate School of Arts and Sciences.
 Financial support comes in the form of teaching assistantship, graduate research assistantship, or fellowship, and may change from year to year or semester to semester.